-The Daimyo lords belonged to the Samurai class, the highest caste until the abolition of the caste.
-They reported directly to the shogun and their status was counted in the so-called 'koku’, which was a measure of how much rice their country could produce.
-After the famous battle at Sekigahara that took place in1600, the daimyo were divided in two groups: tozama and fudai depending on which side they were in this battle.
+The Daimyo lords belonged to the Samurai class, the highest caste, until the abolition of the caste.
+They reported directly to the shogun, and their status was counted in the so-called 'koku,' a measure of how much rice their country could produce.
+After the famous battle at Sekigahara in 1600, the daimyo was divided into two groups: tozama and fudai, depending on which side they were on this battle.

-These men had at their disposal large tough armies and were often in conflict with each other.
+These men had at their disposal large, formidable armies and were often in conflict with each other.

-At the head of their military forces were some of the bravest and terrifying warriors - the 'samurai’ (means' ones who serve'), highly respected for their extraordinary skills and brave nature of warriors.
+At the head of their military forces were some of the bravest and most terrifying warriors - the 'samurai' (which means' ones who serve'), highly respected for their extraordinary skills and courageous nature of warriors.

-The samurai lived at the top of a strictly layered society (made up of individuals, families, groups in society) and controlled political power and the wealth.
+The samurai lived at the top of a strictly layered society (made up of individuals, families, and groups in society) and controlled political power and wealth.

 The Samurai class existed in Japan for over a thousand years.
-The Samurai have a quite interesting history.
-They started off in the 1100's and ended their existence in 1835.
+The Samurai has quite a fascinating history.
+They started in the 1100s and ended their existence in 1835.

-It reminds us about warriors and knights of Medieval Europe, we described earlier in one of articles on Ancient Pages.
+It reminds us of warriors and knights of Medieval Europe, as we described earlier in one of the articles on Ancient Pages.

 A samurai was expected to show reckless courage, fairness, reverence for the gods, and generosity toward those weaker.
-At the very heart of all Samurai training was the 'Bushido Code’, a strict creed – 'Way of the Warrior.'
+At the heart of all Samurai, training was the 'Bushido Code,' a strict creed – 'Way of the Warrior.'

 Dying an honorable death was judged more important than living a long life.

-Surprisingly, despite their amazing skills in battle, the samurai loved music, art and poetry.
-Many of the samurai were deeply interested in Zen Buddhism, an important force in Japan, especially after the 12thcentury.
-It had considerable influence on Japanese culture, far beyond the temple and successfully reached to cultural and social areas of all kinds, including gardening, ink painting, calligraphy, the tea ceremony, and even military strategies.
+Surprisingly, despite their excellent skills in battle, the samurai loved music, art, and poetry.
+Many samurai were deeply interested in Zen Buddhism, an essential force in Japan, especially after the 12th century.
+It had considerable influence on Japanese culture, far beyond the temple.
+It successfully reached cultural and social areas of all kinds, including gardening, ink painting, calligraphy, the tea ceremony, and even military strategies.

-As their fighting style was based on quick movements, so it was important for them to have only light armor decorated helmets for cheek and neck protection.
-Additional armor included frightening masks, shoulder plates (of leather, wood and later steel) usually tied to breastplates, for better protection of the body.
+As their fighting style was based on quick movements, it was vital for them to have only light armor-decorated helmets for cheek and neck protection.
+Additional armor included frightening masks and shoulder plates (of leather, wood, and later steel), usually tied to breastplates, for better body protection.

-The samurai did not use shields; instead they used the sides of their swords to neutralize an attack of enemy.
+The samurai did not use shields; instead, they used the sides of their swords to neutralize an enemy attack.

 Written by – A. Sutherland AncientPages.com Staff Writer